 Conclusion

-Mastering the p1 registration phases isn’t about luck—it’s about understanding your options, planning early, and staying informed.
-From balloting strategies to backup plans and document prep, these six tips will help you avoid common pitfalls and register with confidence.
+Mastering the P1 registration phases isn’t about luck—it’s about understanding your options, planning early, and staying informed.
+From balloting strategies to document prep, these six tips will help you avoid common pitfalls and register with confidence.